ScilifelabDataCentre/OrderPortal/README.md

 that can be hierarchically organized.

-The system can be used for several facilities within the same organisation by running several completely separate instances of it.
+The system can be used for several facilities within the same organisation by running several independent instances of it.

 A user account is defined within each OrderPortal instance separately.
 We decided against a design based on a single central user account